alecjacobson/computer-graphics-text-to-image/README.md

 ### `movie-poster.zip`

-Generate at least four movie poster alternatives for one particular real upcoming film.
+Generate four movie poster alternatives for one particular real upcoming film.
 Your posters must:

  - be visually attractive,
  - reflect the [genre](https://en.wikipedia.org/wiki/Film_genre) of the film,